-We do have the tradition of making resolutions which is a good idea, except for the downer after your first screw up.
-And we weren't even the first to do that: "the most popular resolution of early Babylonians was to return borrowed farm equipment."
+We also have the tradition of making resolutions, which is a good idea, except for the downer after your first screw up.
+And, unfortunately, we weren't even the first to do that: "The most popular resolution of early Babylonians was to return borrowed farm equipment."

 - Muslims celebrate the New Year by wearing new clothes.

 - In England, on the stroke of midnight, people open the back door to symbolize "letting the old year out".
 It is also traditional to ask the first dark haired man you see to come through the front door carrying salt, coal and bread.
 This symbolizes that this year everyone will have enough money (salt), food (bread), and warmth (coal).